jacquev6/Patty/README.md

 - uploaded textbook PDFs, to be processed by the daemon
 - extracted illustrations, to be included in the exported HTML files
 - external exercises files (Microsoft Word, Excel, *etc.*), for the same reason
+- lessons files (Microsoft Word or PDF), for the same reason

 Conceptually, these files are an extension of the database.
 Technically, they can't be stored in the database itself, so they are stored in an external storage service instead.